embeepea/cljsketch/NOTES.md

 Geometry Types

-a `Geom` is a basic geometry primitive that can be directly rendered If this were an OO language, I'd say that the geom has a 'render' method.
+A `Geom` is a basic geometry primitive that can be directly rendered If this were an OO language, I'd say that the geom has a 'render' method.
 But perhaps a more Clojurey approach would be to say that there is a 'render' function that works for all Geom objects.

-  `Geom`s include:
+Geoms include:
-       `Point`   (includes x,y coords)
+  * `Point`   (includes x,y coords)
-       `Line`    (includes [a,b,c] projective vector coordinates of the line) `Segment` (includes x,y coords of 2 endpoints)
+  * `Line`    (includes [a,b,c] projective vector coordinates of the line)
+  * `Segment` (includes x,y coords of 2 endpoints)

-a `RefGeom` is a higher level geometry object expressed in terms of other objects.
+A `RefGeom` is a higher level geometry object expressed in terms of other objects which it depends on -- for example the line between two points is expressed in terms of (depends on) those two points
+RefGeoms correspond

+The `world` is a Clojure vector containing the geometric objects in the current sketch, in the order in which the user created them.
+Elements of the world vector are atoms which refer to either Geoms, in the case of points drawn by the user, or

 The 'world' consists of a list of objects which are either RefGeoms or Geoms (typically the only Geoms are the Points); the objects in the world form a graph in which the edges indicate dependency relationships.

 ------------------------------------------------------------------------